ganeshkamath89/SQL2LINQConvertor/README.md

 # SQL2LINQConvertor
-A work in progress project aimed at conversion of SQL queries to LINQ queries

 Hi I am Ganesh Kamath.
-I work for ERachana Technologies.

-I have been working on ASP.net applications for the past 7 months.
-I am still new to SQL and LINQ.
+I have stopped working on this project and have moved on to a different company.

 I have created a basic SQL to LINQ convertor which I hope to see compete in converting SQL to LINQ as the project progresses.

 Between December 19th and December 30th, I has asked permission to work on this SQL To Linq Convertor at work.
 I want my 2 week old  project to gain more contributors over time in order to help others like me who might be looking for a solution.
 I want this code to act as a plugin where user can paste SQL on the Left Hand side to see LINQ  on the Right Hand Side on the click of a button.